12 Popular Plastic Injection Molding Materials

 PET is a strong and lightweight thermoplastic known for its excellent barrier properties, clarity, and recyclability.
 PET can be easily processed through injection molding, blow molding, and thermoforming techniques.

-• Key Traits: Clear, strong, food-safe
+• Key Advatange: Clear, strong, food-safe

 • Used For: Bottles, fibers, electrical housings, medical packaging